 It’s important to spend only how much you’re supposed to.
 What you would hate most is when you think you’ve got all the groceries and perhaps some extra within your budget, but the moment you’re handed the bill you freak out on how the bill exceeded your estimation.

-Chocolate Counter: Everyone tries to avoid this because they know if you find them you’ll find it hard to resist.
+01-Chocolate Counter: Everyone tries to avoid this because they know if you find them you’ll find it hard to resist.
 They are placed at the checkouts so even if you skip them out, you’ll fill them in the end.

 02-Hide and Seek: Have you ever wondered why the dairy and fresh food placements are always at the back of the store?
 That’s because those are necessities and by the time you reach those placements, you’ve bought some unnecessary things in between.

-Fresh Goodies: You can never escape the aroma of the bakery section of a supermarket.
+03-Fresh Goodies: You can never escape the aroma of the bakery section of a supermarket.
 When the bakers pack and put up pizzas or bread freshly baked from the oven up front, you can never resist them.
 You’ll end up filling more than you thought.

 05-Shelf Placements: Expensive items and brands will be kept at our eye level while the cheaper at the top and the bulk will be kept on lower shelves.

 06-Live Stations: You’ll find blenders being tested, or maybe salad spinners that might urge you to buy them even if you don’t need them.

 07-Offers: Marts make up deals that will make you think you’re saving up, but you’re not.
 Such offers include special prize draws as well.

 08-Narrow Checkouts and Big Trolleys: This will ensure that your trolley is filled and you can’t even drop stuff off once you reach the checkout.